Pac-12 sets Sept. 26 start for 10-game football schedule - WHIZ News

 The Pac-12′s schedule announcement is the third for a Power Five football conference in as many days, following the Atlantic Coast Conference and the SEC.
 The ACC said it would play 10 conference games and give schools the opportunity to play one nonconference game.
 The SEC, like the Pac-12 and Big Ten, is playing only within the conference.

+“We’re all making our own decision, but I think you’re seeing everyone arrive at a similar place with its own nuance,” Scott said.
+“We preserved the possibility of bowl games.
+We preserved the possibility of a College Football Playoff because we all have stayed in sync.”

-Still to come is a reworked schedule from the Big Ten, which was the first major-college football conference to announce its teams would only play within the league, and a scheduling decision from the Big 12.
+Still to come from the Power Five is a reworked schedule from the Big Ten, which was the first major-college football conference to announce its teams would only play within the league, and a scheduling decision from the Big 12.

+The letter, obtained by The Associated Press, said the league expects new conference-only schedules for all fall sports to be released in August.

 The college football season was set to begin in earnest on Labor Day weekend.
 The NCAA is permitting teams to begin preseason practice 29 days before the date of their originally scheduled season-opener, which would be next week for most of the Bowl Subdivision.

-Scott said Pac-12 training camps for football can open Aug.
-17. Several Pac-12 schools, including USC, UCLA and California, are currently operating under restrictions set by local authorities to slow the spread of coronavirus that would prevent football teams from practicing.
+Several Pac-12 schools, including USC, UCLA and California, are currently operating under restrictions set by local authorities to slow the spread of coronavirus that prevent football teams from practicing.
+Others Pac-12 schools are not facing those hurdles.
+Managing potential competitive disadvantages in preparation was essential for the Pac-12, Stanford coach David Shaw said.

+“Trying to find a way for things to be as equitable as possible, but also as understanding as possible that some places are going to be different from other places,” Shaw said.

+Pac-12 football programs will be allowed Monday to begin 20 hours per week of mandatory team activities, which include strength and conditioning, meetings, and non-contact walk-throughs.
+Full-blown preseason practices can open Aug.
+17 in the Pac-12.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/